Imaging Biomarkers vs Imaging Endpoints

 Historically, currently used imaging biomarkers did not undergo a stringent qualification process.
 This is the reason why in the last decade, several organizations started to define a specific qualification process for imaging biomarkers.

-Several aspects of the reliability of biomarkers must be tested.
-These are:
+Aspects of the reliability of biomarkers that must be tested are:

 - Accuracy: Performance in measuring what is really displayed in the image